haosulab/ManiSkill/docs/source/user_guide/reinforcement_learning/setup.md

     print(f"{k}_mean: {torch.mean(torch.stack(eval_metrics[k])).item()}")
 ```

-And for CPU vectorization it looks like this:
+And for CPU vectorized environments the following is recommended for evaluation:

 ```python
 import gymnasium as gym